-For the quarterly consolidated financial statements corresponding to the 2013 (March, June and September) will not be required comparative presentation.
+For the quarterly consolidated financial statements corresponding to the 2013 (March, June and September) is not required comparative presentation.
 The 2012 period balances reflected in the quarterly financial statements are the best approximations of the comparative information.

 (a.3) Standards and interpretations approved by the CNC for adoption in Peru